ABOUT

 A hub of artistic talent

-Festival31 has become a hub for artistic talent and creative individuals from displaced backgrounds, bringing together their skills and talents.
-The programme nurtures and provides opportunities for emerging artists who may not yet recognise their own talents and benefit from a platform through which to spring forward as a creative.
+Festival31 is a hub for artists and creative individuals from displaced backgrounds, bringing together and showcasing their work and providing outlets for their skills.
+The programme also provides opportunities for emerging artists, who benefit from a platform through which to develop their creative lives.

 Previous festival collaborations, including exhibitions with Tate Liverpool and partnerships with various community organisations, have strengthened our mission, and we are thankful for the support from agencies like Heart of Glass, Africa Oye and Culture Liverpool to support our programming and moving forward.

-In 2025, F31 is collaborating with new partners and organisations to explore how best to engage with the narrative of displacement and resettlement through the arts and throughout the Liverpool City Region.
+We are always seeking new collaborators, individuals & organisations, to explore how we can better engage with narratives of displacement and resettlement through the arts and throughout the Liverpool City Region.

-This year has seen an Artists Without Borders Network launched for Liverpool City region; supporting creative talents across the communities.
+Artists Without Borders is our network and resource for supporting creative talents across the communities.
 Click here to find out more.

 Why is F31 needed?

-Festival31 showcases the incredible talents of individuals eager to share their artistic skills while collaborating with other UK artists.
-This collaborative approach not only enriches our arts and culture scene but also supports the region’s growth and vitality.
+• Showcase the incredible talents of individuals eager to share their artistic skills while collaborating with other UK artists.